Quasi-isometric rigidity of three manifold groups: Quasi-isometric rigidity of three -manifolds groups

 We generalize Theorem \ref{cor:bkm} as follows:

-\begin{theorem}[pared quasi-isometric rigidity] A pared group $(G,\PP_G)$ is quasi-isometric to an acylindrical hyperbolic pared $3$-manifold $(M,P_M)$ if and only if there is a compact hyperbolic pared 3-manifold $(N,P_N)$ whose pared fundamental group is isomorphic to a finite index pared subgroup of $(G,\PP_G)$.
+\begin{theorem}[pared quasi-isometric rigidity] A pared group $(G,\PP_G)$ is quasi-isometric to {the fundamental group of} an acylindrical hyperbolic pared {three}-manifold $(M,P_M)$ if and only if there is a compact hyperbolic pared {three}-manifold $(N,P_N)$ whose pared fundamental group is isomorphic to a finite index pared subgroup of $(G,\PP_G)$.
 Moreover, $G$ is commensurable to $\pi_1(M)$. \end{theorem}

-Notice that the compact and finite volume cases follow from \cite{cannon:cooper} and \cite{schwartz:qirank1} respectively and that the case of an acylindrical pared free group has been established by Otal \cite{otal:equivlibre}.
+Notice that the {closed} and finite volume cases follow from \cite{cannon:cooper} and \cite{schwartz:qirank1} respectively and that the case of an acylindrical pared free group has been established by Otal \cite{otal:equivlibre}.